LovePelmeni/Payment-Service/README.md

 ---

-`Payment Service` - One of the Components of the Song Platform App.
+`Payment Service` - Payment Platform for making payment transaction, interacts via http.
-It Allows People to make transactions and purchase Song Subscriptions on specific period of time, Also make refunds and so on...
+It Allows People to make transactions and purchase Subscriptions on specific period of time, Also make refunds and so on...

 ---
-## Dependencies
+##Dependencies
 ```xml
 <requirements>